improvedk/improve.dk/source/_posts/exploring-the-sys-system_internals_partition_columns-ti-field/exploring-the-sys-system_internals_partition_columns-ti-field.md

 ### text

 0n4131 = 0x1023.
 0x23 = the type ID of 35.
 0x10 being the max_length of 16.
-The reason the text type has a max_length of 16 is that text is a LOB type that will always be stored off row, leaving just a 16 byte pointer in the record where it’s logically stored.
+The reason the text type has a max_length of 16 is that text is a LOB type that will always be stored off row, leaving just a 16 byte pointer in the record where it's logically stored.

 ## Conclusion

 The OPENROWSET(TABLE RSCPROP, x) obviously performs some dark magic.
-The ti field is an integer that’s used to store multiple values & formats, depending on the row type.
+The ti field is an integer that's used to store multiple values & formats, depending on the row type.
 Thus, to parse this properly, a switch would have to be made.
-Certain types also take values for a given – the precision fields based on the scale value, float having a fixed precision of 53 etc. It shouldn’t be long before I have a commit ready for [OrcaMDF](https://github.com/improvedk/OrcaMDF) that’ll contain this parsing logic :)
+Certain types also take values for a given – the precision fields based on the scale value, float having a fixed precision of 53 etc. It shouldn't be long before I have a commit ready for [OrcaMDF](https://github.com/improvedk/OrcaMDF) that'll contain this parsing logic :)